 I'm sure you've realized by now that eating is one of our favorite things to do at any theme park, and Busch Gardens Tampa is no exception.
 We love the exciting flavors offered throughout the park, and we're never ones to complain about large portions!
-Lily and I split the above pizza bake, for example.
 You can find burgers, sandwiches, salads, fajita wraps, BBQ ribs, international flavors and more throughout the park.
-With the exception of the Elmo & Friends buffet — Lily's favorite — all dining at Busch Gardens is quick service ... except for one!
+All dining at Busch Gardens is quick-service!
 (That's fine by me, because it leaves more time for fun!)

 Busch Gardens Tampa Tips

 - Arrive ahead of schedule.
-Around opening, parking can get a bit backed up and be a time-consuming process.
+Around opening, parking can get a bit backed up and be a time-consuming process — especially if opt to wait for a tram.
 Allot about 30 extra minutes into your commute in order to hit the Busch Gardens Tampa entrance gates at your scheduled time.

 - Make note of where you park.
 Just like most other theme parks we've visited, there is a section and row number combo to help you identify your spot.
-Text this to yourself to save some time hunting down your frog-mobile after a long day in the park.
+Take a photo or text this to yourself to save some time hunting down your frog-mobile after a long day in the park.

 - Outside food and drinks are not permitted at Busch Gardens Tampa.
 Save yourself the time and trouble of packing a cooler full of food and stick to water bottles!

-- Purchase the all-day, multi-use locker for ultimate ease and convenience!
-Only $6/day for a standard size (which was plenty for our whole Frog Family), you can rent a locker at each ride and not have to worry about timing or pulling out your credit card at each location.
-Splurge for the Large at only $15, or Jumbo for $20!
+- There are two types of lockers: Purchase the all-day, multi-use locker for ultimate ease and convenience!
+It's only $15/day for a standard size (which was plenty for our whole Frog Family).
+Splurge for the Large at $20, or Jumbo for $25!
+You can come back to the all-day lockers in Morocco as often as you'd like throughout the day.
+The second option is a single-use locker, which costs $2 for the first two hours and $1 for each additional hour.
+Transferable single-use lockers are also available for $10.
 Loose articles aren't permitted on any of the big-dog rides, so this is a must ... unless you have someone waiting to hold your bags.

 - Near the alligator exhibit at the front of the park, there is a large sign of two different walking routes that displays how many calories you’ll burn and steps you’ll take.
 There are small trail markers along the way so you can easily keep track.